IBM/Predictive-Industrial-Visual-Analysis/README.md

   - {visual-recognition}
 ```

-In the command use the following command to push the application to bluemix:
+In the command line use the following command to push the application to IBM Cloud:
 ```
 cf push
 ```